 3. Autolyse – 11:30 a.m.

-Mix flour and water (reserve 100g water for mix, later) in a bowl until all dry bits are hydrated.
-Cover bowl and store somewhere warm near the levain for 1 hour.
+Mix flour and water (reserve 100g water for the mix, later) in a bowl until all dry bits are hydrated.
+Cover the bowl and store it somewhere warm near the levain for 1 hour.

 4. Mix – 12:30 p.m.